Materials science: Nanomaterials

-Nanomaterials describe, in principle, materials of which a single unit is sized (in at least one dimension) between 1 and 1000 nanometers (10−9 meter), but is usually 1 nm - 100 nm.
+Nanomaterials describe, in principle, materials of which a single unit is sized (in at least one dimension) between 1 and 1000 nanometers (10−9 meter), but is usually 1 nm – 100 nm.
 Nanomaterials research takes a materials science based approach to nanotechnology, using advances in materials metrology and synthesis, which have been developed in support of microfabrication research.
 Materials with structure at the nanoscale often have unique optical, electronic, or mechanical properties.
 The field of nanomaterials is loosely organized, like the traditional field of chemistry, into organic (carbon-based) nanomaterials, such as fullerenes, and inorganic nanomaterials based on other elements, such as silicon.
 Examples of nanomaterials include fullerenes, carbon nanotubes, nanocrystals, etc.

 Biomaterials

 A biomaterial is any matter, surface, or construct that interacts with biological systems.
-The study of biomaterials is called bio materials science.
-It has experienced steady and strong growth over its history, with many companies investing large amounts of money into developing new products.
 Biomaterials science encompasses elements of medicine, biology, chemistry, tissue engineering, and materials science.

 Biomaterials can be derived either from nature or synthesized in a laboratory using a variety of chemical approaches using metallic components, polymers, bioceramics, or composite materials.
 They are often intended or adapted for medical applications, such as biomedical devices which perform, augment, or replace a natural function.
 Such functions may be benign, like being used for a heart valve, or may be bioactive with a more interactive functionality such as hydroxylapatite-coated hip implants.
 Biomaterials are also used every day in dental applications, surgery, and drug delivery.
 For example, a construct with impregnated pharmaceutical products can be placed into the body, which permits the prolonged release of a drug over an extended period of time.
 A biomaterial may also be an autograft, allograft or xenograft used as an organ transplant material.